What is deeming?

 - 0.25% on the first $89,000 of your combined financial assets

 - If you’re a member of a couple and neither of you get a pension:

 - 0.25% on the first $44,500 of each of your own and your share of joint financial assets

 Importantly, when the deeming rate is lower than your actual returns, you can often earn more without your pension eligibility or payment amount being affected.
 On the flip side, if you are earning less than the deeming rate, the government may assume your income is higher than it actually is, and your pension could be reduced accordingly.

 What is a deeming account?

-A “deeming account” is an at-call cash account which, in order to be called a deeming account legally have to pay interest at the legislated deeming rate.
-To be eligible to put your money in a deeming account, you need to be receiving an eligible pension or be a self-funded retiree over the age of 55.
+A ‘deeming account’ is a type of bank account that must pay interest at the legislated deeming rate.
+To be eligible to open a deeming account, you generally need to be receiving an eligible government pension and/or be a self-funded retiree older than 55 years old.